How to Upgrade from Debian 8 Jessie to Debian 9 Stretch

 apt upgrade

-During this step, you will asked if you want to restart services during package upgrades without asking.
-If you want manually restart services, choose No. This tutorial choose Yes.
+When upgrading packages, you will be asked if you want to restart services without asking.
+If you want to manually restart services, choose No. This tutorial selects Yes, because my Debian box doesn’t have a service that needs to be accessed by the public.

 Once minimal upgrade is finished, run the following command to begin full upgrade.